delfick/flashbsm/README.txt

-the flashbsm.fla file contains a single frame of code
+the flashbsm.fla file contains a single line of code

 -----------------------QUOTE---------------------
-var theArrays = new objects.arrays(this);
-theArrays.createArrays()
+base.base.createTextFormats(_root)
 ------------------------ENDQUOTE-----------------

-To see some trace statements (not completely finished yet) then just open the flashbsm/tracer/tracer/html file through localhost before you load flashbsm.html

-I can't be bothered explaining how exactly flashbsm works yet.....

 To generate the plugins.xml file untill i learn php to make a php script, I used a fla file with a single frame of code (the following)

 -----------------------QUOTE---------------------
 var groupArray:Array = new Array ();